utkarshpandey01/Digital-Litreacy-Project/README.md

 In this task, I created an account on HackerRank and solved a beginner-level programming problem.
 I also created a Google Form titled “Digital Literacy Awareness Quiz” and collected responses.
 The responses were automatically stored in Google Sheets, which helped in organizing and analyzing the data.

 🗄️Files included:
-HackerRank problem screenshot
+1.HackerRank problem screenshot
-Google Form screenshot
+2.Google Form screenshot
-Google Form link
+3.Google Form link

 # Task 4 – Email Etiquette
 In this task, I wrote two professional emails: